Gay Frog Pride Parade by Elizabeth Scher

 If You Listen Long Enough by Jon Conley

-by Jon Conley… Watercooler talk, Mitz was saying that she went to the dentist yesterday and that he was treating her as gingerly as possible because he knew what had happened.
+#JonConley #realwritersmarket… Watercooler talk, Mitz was saying that she went to the dentist yesterday and that he was treating her as gingerly as possible because he knew what had happened.
 What had happened?
 We too wanted to know.
 He was a drunk—or maybe that was Joni’s story.
-I had just read a Lucia Berlin…
+I had just read a Lucia Berlin story,…